fluid-lab/MyL3-External-Data/README.md

     ``` git clone https://github.com/jeevan-jp/MyL3-External-Data.git ```

-* Once you have all API keys, client id ready, you have to create a new file name apiKeys.js in modules folder.
+* Once you have all the keys and client id ready, create a new file named apiKeys.js within "modules" folder.
 Copy  contents from apiKeysTemplate.js into newly created file. add all the keys corresponding to the names.
-Following variables are there-
+Variables in the file have following meanings-

     * openweathermapKey: Key from Open weather map API.
-    * googleMapKey: Goolgle Map API key form Google Cloud Platfrom
+    * googleMapKey: Goolgle Map API key form Google Cloud Platfrom.
     * OAuthKey: OAuth 2.0 web client secret.
     * clientId: OAuth 2.0 web client ID.
     * airVisualKey: Key for Air Visual API.

+    Make sure you provide right key to the right variable in the apiKeys.js

 * A local webserver is needed (for error free viewing), http-server is a good option.
 Install http-server globally using the following command: